21 Days in, 54.6 Miles Covered

-The daily 2.6-mile for 26 days push for the Junior Sports Club situated in Bourne End is going well and rewarding, not just financially for the money raised for new equipment but for myself.
+The daily 2.6-mile for 26 days wheelchair push for the Junior Sports Club situated in Bourne End, is going well and is rewarding.
+Not just financially for the money raised for new equipment but for myself.
 I feel a lot fitter and am sleeping well.
 Daily stretches are keeping muscles feeling good, and I’m pain-free.

 Then the rain came.